paketo-buildpacks/go-build/rfcs/0000-buildpack-yml-to-env-var.md

    Paketo Java buildpacks.
 Making this change will align the buildpack with the rest of the buildpack ecosystem.
-1. There is native support to pass environment variables to the buildpack either on a per run basis or by check configuration, in the form of `project.toml`, into source control.
+1. There is native support to pass environment variables to the buildpack either on a per run basis or by configuration that can be checked into source control, in the form of `project.toml`.

 ## Implementation